 If you can safely keep windows open at night, close them in the morning before the sun rises and use a fan to circulate the existing cool air.
 But please bear in mind that open windows can leave you vulnerable to burglary, so we’d recommend purchasing some deadlock window safety restrictors.

 Modernise your conservatory to keep it cool

 By far the best way to keep your conservatory cool in the summer is with modern energy efficient upgrades to your roof, windows, and doors.
-This doesn’t mean you need a whole new conservatory, our experts at Live In Design can simply replace existing, outdated features with new modern editions.
+This doesn’t mean you need a whole new conservatory, our experts at Inspired Windows and Conservatories can simply replace existing, outdated features with new modern editions.
 Conservatory refurbishments are a great way for you to enjoy your beloved conservatory all year round, keeping it cool in the summer and warm in the winter.